Shaken baby syndrome

-Shaken baby syndrome (SBS), also known as abusive head trauma (AHT), is the leading cause of fatal head injuries in children younger than two years.
-Diagnosing the syndrome has proved both challenging and contentious for medical professionals, in that objective witnesses to the initial trauma are generally unavailable.
-This is said to be particularly problematic when the trauma is deemed 'non accidental'.
+The concept is controversial in child abuse pediatrics, with critics arguing it is an unproven hypothesis that has little diagnostic accuracy.
+Diagnosis has proven to be both challenging and contentious for medical professionals because objective witnesses to the initial trauma are generally unavailable, and when independent witnesses to shaking are available, the associated injuries do not appear to occur.
+This is said to be particularly problematic when the trauma is deemed "non-accidental".
 Some medical professionals propose that SBS is the result of respiratory abnormalities leading to hypoxia and swelling of the brain.
+Symptoms of SBS may also be non-specific markers of the degree of intracranial pathology.
 The courtroom has become a forum for conflicting theories with which generally accepted medical literature has not been reconciled.
-Often there are no outwardly visible signs of trauma, despite the presence of severe internal brain and eye injury.
-Complications include seizures, visual impairment, cerebral palsy, cognitive impairment, and death.
+There are often no outwardly visible signs of trauma, despite the presence of severe internal brain and eye injury.